India News | ‘Anti-corona' Fabrics Weave in Tech and Textile, Scientific Fraternity Unenthused | LatestLY

-At a time when businesses big and small struggle to stay afloat with spending power diminished and no appetite for new clothes or shopping of any kind, several players in the textile industry may just have cracked the code to stay relevant.
 In the last few months, at least four textile brands have come out with technology-infused fabrics that they claim kill the virus shortly after it lands on the surface.
+At a time when businesses big and small struggle to stay afloat with spending power diminished and no appetite for new clothes or shopping of any kind, these companies may just have cracked the code to stay relevant.

-This, they hope, is one solution to reduce the spread of COVID-19 that till Wednesday had infected more than 930,000 people across India and claimed over 24,000 lives.
+Their fabrics, they hope, can contribute towards reducing the spread of COVID-19 that till Thursday had infected more than 9,65,000 people across India and claimed almost 25,000 lives.

 “While we do wear masks and gloves and take proper and due sanitation measures, it's important that our attire also aids our protection.
 Clothing provides a large hosting surface area for bacteria and viruses, benefiting their carryover,” said Rajendra Agarwal, managing director at Donear Industries.